aamazie/pokemongen1fasthack/README.txt

 2. Giving yourself the name “xyvw” should have you encounter all possible MissingNo glitch forms.
 3. Collect Potion from PC
 4. Choose Bulbasaur as your starter
-5. Complete Parcel event and beat your rival
+5. Complete Parcel event (Viridian Market) and beat your rival
 6. Heading back to Viridian City, battle one of the following options to get to level 7:
    1. One Lv.
 4 Rattata
    2. Lv.
 2/3 Pidgey/Rattata